AleksandrHovhannisyan/aleksandrhovhannisyan.com/_posts/programming/2019-12-03-how-to-set-up-react-typescript-ant-design-less-css-modules-and-eslint.md

 If you want to also use SASS or CSS, simply add more module declarations and change the `.less` extension.

-We're almost one!
-Per the package's [usage instructions](https://www.npmjs.com/package/typescript-plugin-css-modules#visual-studio-code), if you want intellisense to work in VS Code, you'll need to force VS Code to use your workspace version of TypeScript instead of the globally installed version.
-Remember when we installed TypeScript via CRA?
-That's our workspace version.
+We're almost done!
+Per the plugin's [usage instructions](https://www.npmjs.com/package/typescript-plugin-css-modules#visual-studio-code), if you want intellisense to work in VS Code, you'll need to force VS Code to use your workspace version of TypeScript instead of the globally installed version.
+Remember when we installed TypeScript via CRA at the very beginning?
+That's our workspace version of TypeScript.

-Microsoft has [instructions on how to do this](https://code.visualstudio.com/docs/typescript/typescript-compiling#_using-the-workspace-version-of-typescript).
-But to summarize, here's how to use the workspace version of TypeScript in VS Code:
+Here's how to use the workspace version of TypeScript in VS Code:

 1. Open any TypeScript file.